Therapeutic Modalities

 EMDR might not be for:

-People in active crisis, experiencing psychosis or severe dissociation, or someone who doesn’t feel emotionally safe or ready to bring up difficult memories.
+People in active crisis, those experiencing psychosis or severe dissociation, or clients who don’t feel emotionally safe or ready to bring up difficult memories.

 “Pain is important: how we evade it, how we succumb to it, how we deal with it, how we transcend it.”